scalameta/nvim-metals/README.md

 _NOTE_: This plugin works without needing to install [neovim/nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
-If you have it installed for other languages, that's not problem, but make sure you do not have Metals installed through nvim-lspconfig while using this plugin.
-If you `nvim/lsp-config` installed you can ensure you aren't using Metals with it by doing a `:LspInstallInfo`.
-This should show you a `{}`.
-If it doesn't go to the path that it shows and remove it.
+If you have it installed for other languages, that's not a problem, but make sure you do not have Metals configured through `nvim-lspconfig` while using this plugin.
+If you have `nvim/lsp-config` registered with `nvim-lspconfig`, you'll want to remove it.

 Use whichever plugin manager you prefer to install this.
 Here is an example for [vim-plug](https://github.com/junegunn/vim-plug):